renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 # Save as .CSV
 import os
-path = 'Path/to/the/location/where/the/file/will/be/saved/' #change this to location on your computer os.chdir(path) df_community.to_csv('df_community.csv', sep='\t', encoding='utf-8')
+path = 'Path/to/the/location/where/the/file/will/be/saved/' #change this to the relevant location on your computer os.chdir(path) df_community.to_csv('df_community.csv', sep='\t', encoding='utf-8')

 # Save as .XLSX
 import os
-path = 'Path/to/the/location/where/the/file/will/be/saved/' #change this to location on your computer os.chdir(path) df_community.to_excel("df_community.xlsx")
+path = 'Path/to/the/location/where/the/file/will/be/saved/' #change this to the relevant location on your computer os.chdir(path) df_community.to_excel("df_community.xlsx")